 - Home modifications and assistive equipment for paralysis

-- Lost wages, income and capacity to earn in the future
+- Lost wages, income, and potential future earning capacity

 - Property damage repairs

-At Jacoby & Meyers, we can help you understand the value of your claim after a comprehensive analysis.
-Then, we can pursue maximum compensation on your behalf using proven, personalized and aggressive legal strategies.
-This includes going to trial if that’s what it takes to achieve justice.
+At Jacoby & Meyers, we can help you understand the potential value of your claim after a comprehensive analysis.
+We can then represent you throughout the legal process, which may include negotiation or, when appropriate, trial proceedings.

-How Our Ontario Spinal Cord Injury Attorneys Fight for You
+How Our Ontario Spinal Cord Injury Attorneys Represent You

-When you hire Jacoby & Meyers for your spinal cord injury claim in Ontario, you will benefit from high-quality legal services from our team of skilled attorneys, medical case managers, assistants and negotiators.
-We will fight for you.
+When you hire Jacoby & Meyers for your spinal cord injury claim in Ontario, you will receive legal services from our team of attorneys, medical case managers, assistants, and negotiators.

-We will handle your case through services such as accident investigation, evidence collection, the identification of all liable parties, the hiring of medical experts and life care planners, aggressive negotiations with insurance companies, trial preparation, and courtroom representation.
+We handle cases through services such as accident investigation, evidence collection, identification of potentially liable parties, consultation with medical experts and life care planners, negotiations with insurance companies, trial preparation, and courtroom representation when necessary.

 Essential Information About Ontario Spinal Cord Injury Claims

-It is normal to have a lot of questions and concerns in the aftermath of a spinal cord injury in Ontario.
-We’re here to help you navigate this difficult time with answers to frequently asked questions.
+It is normal to have many questions and concerns in the aftermath of a spinal cord injury in Ontario.
+Below are answers to frequently asked questions.

 What Steps Should I Take After a Spinal Cord Injury in Ontario?

-Always get immediate medical attention.
-Doctors can provide spine stabilization and come to a quick diagnosis through scans.
+Always seek immediate medical attention.
+Doctors can provide spine stabilization and reach a diagnosis through appropriate imaging.
 Document the accident and your injury in as much detail as possible.
 Follow your treatment plan as you heal and recover.
-When you’re ready to file a claim and pursue compensation, contact the personal injury lawyers at Jacoby & Meyers.
+When you’re ready to explore your legal options, contact a personal injury lawyer.

 How Long Do I Have to File a Claim in California?

-Under California’s statute of limitations (Code of Civil Procedure § 335.1), you have only two years from the date of the accident that injured you to file a personal injury claim.
-Some exceptions can shorten or extend this deadline, so speak to an attorney as soon as possible about a potential case in Ontario.
+Under California’s statute of limitations (Code of Civil Procedure § 335.1), you generally have two years from the date of the accident to file a personal injury claim.
+Certain exceptions may apply, so it is important to speak to an attorney promptly about your specific situation.

 What if the Accident Was Partially My Fault?

-Even if you are assigned part of the blame for the accident or spine injury in Ontario, you could still be eligible for partial compensation.
-California uses a pure comparative negligence law, which allows plaintiffs to recover compensation in an amount that is reduced by the plaintiff’s degree of fault, if any.
+Even if you are assigned part of the blame for the accident or spine injury in Ontario, you may still be eligible to recover damages.
+California follows a pure comparative negligence system, which allows plaintiffs to recover compensation reduced by their percentage of fault.

 Can Family Members File a Claim if the Victim Cannot?

-If a spinal cord injury results in incapacitation and the victim cannot file a claim himself/herself, California law permits family members and legal representatives to file on the victim’s behalf.
-Work with an attorney to understand how this process works and to learn how to file a claim for someone else.
-If you tragically lose a loved one to a fatal spine injury, your family may be eligible for compensation through a wrongful death claim in Ontario.
+If a spinal cord injury results in incapacitation and the victim cannot file a claim independently, California law permits certain family members and legal representatives to act on the victim’s behalf.
+An attorney can explain how this process works.
+If a loved one dies due to a fatal spine injury, eligible family members may have the right to file a wrongful death claim in Ontario.

 Contact Jacoby & Meyers Ontario for a Free Spinal Cord Injury Case Consultation

-If you or someone you love has suffered a spinal cord injury in a preventable accident in Ontario, you may have legal options available for seeking justice and financial compensation.
-At Jacoby & Meyers, our mission is to improve our clients’ lives by providing them with access to the California legal and medical systems.
-Our goal is to maximize your physical and financial recovery.
+If you or someone you love has suffered a spinal cord injury in a preventable accident in Ontario, you may have legal options available.
+At Jacoby & Meyers, our mission is to improve our clients’ lives by providing access to the California legal and medical systems.

-Contact us for your free consultation, where you can speak to a knowledgeable spinal cord injury attorney about your individual case.
-Call our Ontario office directly at (909) 316-5154 today.
+Contact us to schedule a consultation and speak with a spinal cord injury attorney about your individual case.
+Call our Ontario office directly at (909) 316-5154.

 Jacoby & Meyers Accident & Injury Lawyers – Ontario